 "First, as baptized Catholics, we can agree that we have been justified and we have been saved.
 Thus, in one sense, our justification and salvation is in the past as a completed action.
 The initial grace of justification and salvation we receive in baptism is a done deal.
 And Catholics do not believe we were partially justified or partially saved at baptism."

 In attempting to deal with the text of Romans 5:1, the author approaches matters as if they are simpler than what they really are.
-The Catholic plan of salvation is indeed complicated with the numerous laws and ordinances of the Roman Catholic Church.
+The Roman Catholic plan of salvation is complicated with numerous laws and ordinances of the hierarchy.
 This intricate process is explained in its entirety through sources such as the Code of Canon Law.
-Just look at the nature of the seven sacraments, purgatory, indulgences, monastic vows, instances of self-flagellation, etc. What has been described is obviously a legalistic system of works righteousness.
-In fact, the gospel according to the Roman Catholic Church is so complex that it would be virtually impossible to even accurately describe what it is on a witnessing tract!
+One can see the nature of the seven sacraments, purgatory, indulgences, liturgical calendar, monastic vows, instances of self-flagellation, etc. What has been described is obviously a legalistic system of works righteousness.
+In fact, the gospel presented by the Roman Catholic Church is so complex that it would be virtually impossible to even accurately describe what it is on a witnessing tract!

 Romans 5:1 says plainly that we are justified before a holy God by faith.
-Romans 5:2 continues on that thought and states that we have been reconciled to Him.
+Romans 5:2 elaborates on that thought and states that we have been reconciled to Him.
 In other words, we can now approach God with confidence because of what Christ has done on our behalf at Calvary.
-This cannot simply be accomplished through rituals such as baptism.
-We cannot accumulate merit for ourselves or other people.
+Nowhere does Romans 5:1 speak of getting justified and saved "in a sense" at infant baptism.
+Such an analysis utterly misses the point of Romans 5:1 and its context.
+Faith is our point of access to God.

 "This text indicates that after having received the grace of justification we now have access to God’s grace by which we stand in Christ and we can then rejoice in the hope of sharing God’s glory.
 That word “hope” indicates that what we are hoping for we do not yet possess (see Romans 8:24)."